F0lak/dm_open_ref/ref/client/proc/New.md

 Note
-that for the above example to work, you **must** make proper use of the [tmp](/ref/var/tmp.md) -mflag when defining new object variables.
+that for the above example to work, you **must** make proper use of the [tmp](/ref/var/tmp.md) flag when defining new object variables.
 Otherwise, this can end up sucking large portions of your world into each player savefile, which can have all sorts of unexpected consequences!